ESPN Coverage of RWL’s Landmark Efforts to Protect Women Lacrosse Players from Concussions and Serious Head Injuries

 Until now, courts have essentially said no and held schools, rather than the NCAA itself, responsible for athletes’ care.
 But a legal challenge by a former Hofstra lacrosse player got a green light in court in September, and that might affect the NCAA’s $75 million concussion settlement, which has been awaiting final approval since July 2016.

-The NCAA first agreed in 2014 to settle concussion litigation filed by its athletes when it agreed to create a $70 million, 50-year fund to test current and former players for neurological problems and dedicate $5 million to brain injury research.
-As part of the settlement, the NCAA assented to major changes in its injury protocols: It would begin preseason baseline testing for all athletes, require schools to have concussion-trained medical personnel at all contact-sport games and ban athletes with concussions from returning to play on the day of their injuries.
+The NCAA first agreed in 2014 to settle concussion litigation filed by its athletes when it agreed to create a $70 million, a 50-year fund to test current and former players for neurological problems and dedicate $5 million to brain injury research.
+As part of the settlement, the NCAA assented to major changes in its injury protocols: It would begin preseason baseline testing for all athletes, require schools to have concussion-trained medical personnel at all contact-sport games, and ban athletes with concussions from returning to play on the day of their injuries.

 After questioning by U.S. District Judge John Lee, lawyers for both sides in the settlement revised the deal to make it clear that athletes who play the same sport can still take legal action against individual colleges.
 (Football players at a particular university, in other words, can still sue that school.)
 Lee allowed that new version of the agreement to go forward nearly 18 months ago.
 But about 4.1 million current or former players will be eligible for the settlement, and it has taken longer than expected to contact them all.
 One reason: The NCAA had to send more than 400 subpoenas to schools to get contact information for their students.
 As a result, Lee has pushed back the settlement’s ultimate approval date.
 He recently rescheduled its final fairness hearing from Nov.
 28 to March 1.